eduardomcv/chunk-array/README.md

-Splits a given array in smaller chunks (sub-arrays).
+A function to split an array into smaller chunks (sub-arrays).

 ### Usage